 - Look for findings that might indicate an increased risk for Down syndrome

-A pregnancy ultrasound may also be done in the 2nd and 3rd trimesters to:
+A pregnancy ultrasound may also be done in the second and third trimesters to:

 - Determine the baby's age, growth, position, and sometimes gender